The Bankrate promise

 If you’re applying for a personal loan with fair credit, here’s what to expect:

 - Steeper fees.
-Origination fees aren’t uncommon with personal loans.
-Some lenders charge a flat rate, others assess the origination fee based on the borrower’s credit score.
+Origination fees aren’t uncommon among online lenders, which tend to cater to those with fair credit.
+Some lenders charge a flat rate, while others assess the origination fee based on the borrower’s credit score, expressed as a percentage.

 - Shorter repayment periods.
 A fair credit score also means you may be offered a shorter loan term.
-This means you’ll save on interest and pay the loan off faster, but the downside is your monthly payment could be more than you can comfortably afford.
+This means you’ll save on interest and pay the loan off faster, but the downside is your monthly payment will be higher.

 - Lower loan limits.
 The lender may be reluctant to lend you a large sum of money with a fair credit score.